smaslan/get-com-descriptor/README.md

 __int32 get_ver(char* buf, __int32 size)
 ```

+### Known issues
+I'm not sure how exactly to handle unicode strings.
+Windows API functions for extracting the descriptors are using wchar_t strings, but when I try to print to console using e.g. wprintf(), it generates some mess when localized characters are used.
+So, it is advisable to not use anything but basic ASCII for naming the devices...

 ## LabVIEW DLL wrapper
 I use lot of COM port devices in LabVIEW projects, so I also made a simple DLL wrapper for LabVIEW 2020.
 See [Get COM Descritor.lvlib](./LabView/).
 NI VISA driver kind of can do it by itself, but as explained earlier, it does not work for all USB chips.
 There are just a few VIs.